Wilfred/difftastic/README.md

 [diff]
         tool = difftastic

+[difftool]
+        prompt = false

 [difftool "difftastic"]
         cmd = ~/projects/difftastic/target/debug/difftastic "$LOCAL" "$REMOTE"
 ```

-You can then run `git difftool -y` to see the current repo changes in
+You can then run `git difftool` to see the current repo changes in
 difftastic.

 ## Further Reading